mattermost/docs/source/deploy/postgres-migration.rst

 Compare the data
 ----------------

-We internally developed a tool to simplify the process of comparing contents of two databases.
-The ``dbcmp`` tool compares every table and reports whether if there is a diversion between two schemas.
+We internally developed a tool to simplify the process of comparing the contents of two databases.
+The ``dbcmp`` tool compares every table and reports whether there is a diversion between two schemas.

 The tool includes a few flags to run a comparison: